-Last but not least, customer support experience has been great for many users.
+Last but not least, the customer support experience has been great for many users.
 Plus, the installation and setup process isn't too hard.
 Further, you can also save or share videos via the phone app.

 The Furbo pet cam has a lot to offer.
 For starters, you get an HD video stream, night vision, two-way audio, and a sound sensor.
 It has nifty LED indicators at the bottom to notify you of any issues related to the unit.
 For instance, if the camera has trouble connecting to the Wi-Fi, the lights will turn purple, while the light will turn blue when the app is in use.

-It has a tiny circular hole at the middle to dispense treats, and the treat dispensing process is easy and straightforward.
+It has a tiny circular hole in the middle to dispense treats, and the treat dispensing process is easy and straightforward.
 All you need to do is tap on the button via the phone app and the job will be taken care of.

-Other than that, the app and the camera is easy to set up and install.
+Other than that, the app and the camera are easy to set up and install.
 You can use the app to see the live feed or to take pictures of your fur friend.
 Most importantly, you get notified when your dog barks or when other people enter your house.

 The only thing which you have to consider is the size of the treats.
-The Furbo pet camera functions well when the treats are smaller, aren't sticky and are round.
+The Furbo pet camera functions well when the treats are smaller, aren't sticky, and are round.